Shawn Michaels: Personal life

 Hickenbottom's first marriage, to Theresa Wood, soon ended in an amicably settled divorce.
 He married Rebecca Curci, a former WCW Nitro Girl known as Whisper, at the Graceland Wedding Chapel in Las Vegas on March 31, 1999.
 Only the couple and an Elvis impersonator were present.
 They have a son named Cameron Kade (born January 15, 2000) and a daughter named Cheyenne (born August 19, 2004).

 In 1996, Hickenbottom posed for a non-nude layout in Playgirl.
 Only after he posed did he discover Playgirl has a mostly homosexual readership, for which some of his fellow wrestlers teased him.

 Hickenbottom is ambidextrous, using his left hand for writing and his right hand for drawing.
 As a wrestler, he typically kicked with his right leg when performing his finishing move, but used either arm for his signature elbow drop.
 He had trouble differentiating between right and left, which affected his football games as a child.

 In 1987, Hickenbottom developed a pattern of "heavy" substance abuse, which eventually alienated some of his closest friends, and may have explained his reputation for being difficult to work with during the 1990s.
 He contemplated suicide in the late 1980s, and suggested that psychological intervention was "probably sorely needed" by the late 1990s.
 His wife Rebecca observed, "There was something in him that he despised, and he was self-destructing."
-He abandoned his drink-and-drugs lifestyle in 2002 out of fear that he would negatively influence his then 2-year-old son.
+He abandoned his drink-and-drugs lifestyle in 2002 out of fear that he would negatively influence his then two-year-old son.

 Hickenbottom became a born-again Christian on April 24, 2002.
 He was raised a Catholic, but became a non-denominational Christian because of his wife's beliefs.
 His later ring attire often incorporated cross symbols and he made a praying gesture on his knees during ring entrances.
 He was in the audience for a televised service of John Hagee's Cornerstone Church in his hometown of San Antonio, where he is also a Bible teacher.
 In 2008, he appeared on a Trinity Broadcasting Network program with fellow wrestler Sting.

-Hickenbottom is also a long time fan of the San Antonio Spurs, he's attended home games since the late 1970s and had season tickets for the 1998-1999 lockout shortened National Basketball Association season as the Spurs won their first NBA Championship in franchise history during that time.